Sex, Dating & Technology: Top 5 Ways Technology is Ruining Your Relationship

 If your relationship is headed for Splitsville, do not, I repeat DO NOT, use social media or technology to cheat, spy or lie to your significant other.

-It's perfectly acceptable for someone to like, comment and follow anyone they feel like.
+It's perfectly acceptable for someone to like, comment and follow anyone they want to.
 However if they are liking, following or commenting on something that is making you feel uncomfortable then you should definitely speak up.

 3. Do Not Use it as a Weapon

 Ever get into a fight with our SO and the next thing you know they're posting all these photos of themselves out with friends having a great time.
-Or worse they start posting all those crazy quotes from Pinterest about being a priority not an option (yeah I hate those because I think it's ridiculous)
+Or worse they start posting all those crazy quotes from Pinterest about being a priority not an option.

 4. Do Not Use It to Cross Privacy Boundaries